The City Council unanimously adopted a Water Shortage Contingency Plan, in association with Ordinance 589, on September 2, 2014.

 The City of Brisbane receives 100% of its water from San Francisco Public Utilities Commission (SFPUC) through five turnouts along the Crystal Springs pipeline.
 Under normal conditions, our water comes directly from the Hetch Hetchy Reservoir in Yosemite National Park.
 Occasionally the water may be supplemented or come directly from the East Bay or Peninsula reservoirs.

 The City of Brisbane operates two separate water districts providing water to the local residents and businesses.
 The Brisbane Water District serves Central Brisbane, Sierra Point and the Baylands.
-The Guadalupe Valley Municipal Improvement District (GVMID) serves Crocker Park and the North East Ridge residential development.
+The Guadalupe Valley Municipal Improvement District (GVMID) serves Crocker Park and the Northeast Ridge residential development.
 The water districts are interconnected and are operated together to maximize circulation and flow within the system.
 The interconnection allows the City to move water freely across the districts to supplement higher than normal demands.

 The Brisbane Water District consists of three turnouts, two booster pump stations and three storage tanks to supply water across three pressure zones.
 The GVMID Water District also consists of three turnouts, two booster pump stations and two storage tanks to supply water across three pressure zones.
 Nine pressure reducing stations are located throughout the two districts to allow water to move across different pressure zones.
-In addition, two interconnections with neighboring water districts give Brisbane to capability to utilize water in emergencies (if available).
+In addition, two interconnections with neighboring water districts give Brisbane the capability to utilize water in emergencies (if available).
 One interconnection is located in Sierra Point and is tied into the Cal Water South San Francisco water distribution system; an additional interconnection is located in Main Street and is tied into the Daly City water distribution system.

 The City of Brisbane conducts a comprehensive water quality assurance program.
 Presently, over ten samples a month are collected throughout the two districts and monitored for Free and Total Chlorine and Free Ammonia and Total Coliform bacteria.
 The water storage tanks are routinely monitored for Free and Total Chlorine and Free Ammonia.
 The City collects samples for Total Trihalomethanes (TTHMs) and Total Haloacetic Acids (HAAs) on a quarterly basis in accordance with the California Department of Health Services (DHS) Disinfectants/Disinfection Byproducts Rule.
 Lead and copper are sampled in accordance with the California DHS Lead and Copper Requirements for Drinking Water.
 San Francisco PUC collects samples of the source water in accordance with the California DHS Source Water Quality Monitoring Requirements.